cartertemm/grenam-remover/readme.md

 pyinstaller --onefile remover.py
 ```

-Assuming no errors occured, remover.exe should now be located in the dist directory. to make sure it's unable to be touched by our old friend, change the extension of .exe to .com.
+Assuming no errors occurred, remover.exe should now be located in the dist directory. to make sure it's unable to be touched by our old friend, change the extension of .exe to .com.

 ## Contributing/issues